jrp244/byu-cs324/lab-shell-pipeline/README.md

      `dup2()`), calling `close()` on only one of them will not close the file--only de-reference the file description entry.
 So leave open only the file descriptors that you need; it is safe to close all others.
-An illustration of what the final product should look like is shown below:
+An illustration of what the final product should look like when a file is opened for output redirection is shown below:

      <img src="redirection.png" width="400">
    - Run the executable in the context of the child process using `execve()`.